 After using your barrel for awhile, you will have a build up of ash and small un-burned/un-burnable items in your barrel.
 What do you do with it?
 Locals will wait until the barrel is about ½ full of ash.
 Then, they will empty the burn barrel into a large, heavy-duty trash bag and take it to the local dump.
 Seems silly to take the “leftovers” from a burn barrel to the dump?
 Not really.
 When you consider the money saved by burning many bags of trash in your barrel, or the space you are saving in a landfill, it makes sense.
 Also the ash may contain metals and other chemicals you don't want in your compost or yard.

 For safety, don’t burn on windy days.
 Place your trash in your barrel and put the rain cover on and wait for a calm day.

-Make DANG SURE there are NO aerosol cans in your trash!
+Make ABSOLUTELY SURE there are NO aerosol cans in your trash!
 They WILL explode in your barrel!
 If your barrel has too many holes in it or is badly rusted, this could cause the barrel to fail, sending flaming trash everywhere!

 Watch your weather.
 If it’s been hot and dry, there might be a fire ban in effect.
 Then, you will want to take your trash to the dump until the ban is lifted.

 Be considerate of your neighbors!
 Burning your trash during the evening, when people are eating dinner or enjoying sitting out on their deck, is NOT advised!
 In this case, try to burn your trash during the day when the neighbors are at work.
 Some locals will come together and arrange a time to burn.
 That way, no one is hanging clothes out on the line, having a party in the yard or has windows open when the neighbor lights up his burn barrel.